 Why Does The Heart Foundation Supports Gear Up Girl?

-- Physical activity has been proven as a great weapon in the fight against heart disease and the Heart Foundation recommends at least 30 minutes of physical activity every day.
+- The Heart Foundation recommends at least 30 minutes of physical activity every day.

 - Just 30 minutes of physical activity each day, such as bike riding, can reduce someone’s risk of heart disease by as much as 30-50%.

 - Gear up Girl there is an ideal opportunity for women and young girls to get on their bikes and get active.

 - Bike riding is not only good for your heart health.
 It’s a cost effective transport option, and a fun, low impact form of exercise that can be enjoyed alone, or with family and friends.

 - Only 7% of women use a bike for regular transport.
 Riding a bike is one way of being more physically active and reducing heart disease risk.

 - Studies show that people who ride daily live significantly longer than those who don’t.

 - 80% of children aged 5-17 are not getting enough exercise, linked to the low numbers of children walking and riding to school.

 - Increasing physical inactivity has impacted on the average weight of Australian women which has increased from 67kg in 1995 to 74.1kg in 2012.
 Among young adult women obesity rates have increased from 4% to 17% since 1989.

 - 90% of Australian women have one risk factor for heart disease and 50% have two or three.
 Being more physically active is one way to reduce your risk.